OpenTSDB/opentsdb.net/docs/source/installation.rst

 Source Layout
 -------------

 There are two main branches in the GIT repo.
 The ``master`` branch is the latest stable release along with any bug fixes that have been committed between releases.
-Currently, the ``master`` branch is OpenTSDB 1.0.
+Currently, the ``master`` branch is OpenTSDB 2.0.1.
 The ``next`` branch is the next major or minor version of OpenTSDB with new features and development.
 When ``next`` is stable, it will be merged into ``master``.
-Currently the ``next`` branch is 2.0.0.
+Currently the ``next`` branch is 2.1.0 RC 1.
 Additional branches may be present and are used for testing or developing specific features.

 Debian Package
 --------------